chef-boneyard/chef-rfc/new/property-defaults.md

 end
 ```

-To fix this, we propose freezing constant default values, and not assigning them to the instance.
+To fix this, we propose freezing non-lazy default values, and not assigning them to the instance.

-TODO an alternative is to dup them when assigning to an instance the way Chef::Config does.
+An alternative would have been to `dup` the default value before assigning it to the instance.
+We didn't go this direction because it's more error-prone: dup doesn't do a deep duplication; not all objects can be dup'd, and it's a little surprising to boot.

 #### Backcompat break: writing to constant defaults